AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Configurable TLS version** allows you to turn off support for older versions, such as TLSv1.0 and TLSv1.1.
 TLSv1.2 is supported by default.
 To configure, go to Settings -> Advanced -> TLS VERSIONS SUPPORT

+- **Dashboard Logical View** allows you to view VPCs and connection graph.
+Each dot represents a gateway deployed in a VPC.
+You can rearrange the graph by draging the dots.
+Make sure you click Save to save the changes.
 - **Gateway Single AZ** is an economic way to improve gateway uptime without running a standby instance.
 The Aviatrix Controller monitors the gateway's health and when gateway keep alive packets fail to arrive at the Controller, it stops and starts the gateway again.
 To configure, go to Gateway, select a gateway to Edit, then Enable or Disable Single AZ gateway HA.

 - **Security patches** for CIS-CAT and Meltdown.